 Danilo Palazzo, Leah Hollstein, and Stephen Kofi Diko

 - Racial Diversity and Accredited Planning Programs at Historically Black Colleges and Universities: Contributions, Challenges, and Prospects

 - The People that Represent the Region and The Year of Change

-Ivis Garcia, April Jackson, Andrew J. Greenlee, Benjamin Chrisinger
+Ivis Garcia, April Jackson, Andrew J. Greenlee, and Benjamin Chrisinger

-Sean Angst, Lindsay Oluyede, Jocelyn Poe, Dylan Stevenson
+Sean Angst, Lindsay Oluyede, Jocelyn Poe, and Dylan Stevenson